Jermuk: Demographics

 Currently, the town is almost entirely populated by ethnic Armenians who belong to the Armenian Apostolic Church.
 The regulating body of the church is the Diocese of Vayots Dzor, seated in Yeghegnadzor.
 The town's church of Surp Gayane was consecrated on November 17, 2007.
 It was built through the donations of businessman Ashot Arsenyan.
 The architect of the church is Samvel Aghajanyan.

 Culture

-Old caves dating to the Bronze Age are found in the Arpa River gorge at the north of Jermuk, along with a group of small chapels dating back to the Middle Ages.
+Old caves dating to the Bronze Age exist in the Arpa River gorge at the north of Jermuk, along with a group of small chapels dating back to the Middle Ages.

 The Jermuk branch of the National Gallery of Armenia was opened in 1972.
-It is home to many paintings and sculptures, mainly composed by several Soviet-Armenian artists such as Haroutiun Galentz, Martiros Saryan and others.
+It is home to many paintings and sculptures, mainly composed by several Soviet Armenian artists such as Haroutiun Galentz, Martiros Saryan and others.
 The town is also home to a public library.

-Upon the efforts of sculptor Hovhannes Muradyan, a group of sculptures known as the Alley of fedayis was opened in Jermuk between 1988 and 1992, depicting many figures of Armenian fedayis who fought against the Ottoman Empire.

-In 2004, the Statue of Israel Ori was opened at the centre of Jermuk, composed by Gagik Stpanyan.
+By the efforts of sculptor Hovhannes Muradyan, a group of sculptures known as the "Alley of fedayis" was opened in Jermuk between 1988 and 1992, depicting many famous Armenian fedayis who fought against the Ottoman Empire.
+In 2004, a statue of the 17th-century Armenian activist Israel Ori by sculptor Gagik Stepanyan was erected in the centre of Jermuk.

 Jermuk is home to the Snowman Festival regularly organized in February on a yearly basis.